Thread Synchronization in Java

 - Contains the shared resource

-. - Uses a
+count. - Uses a

-object to ensure thread-safe access to thecount
+ReentrantLockobject to ensure thread-safe access to thecountvariable. - The

-block to ensure that the lock is released even if an exception is thrown.
+incrementmethod locks the lock before updatingcountand unlocks it in afinallyblock to ensure that the lock is released even if an exception is thrown.

 - Contains the shared resource